cloudfoundry/bosh-windows-stemcell-builder/acceptance_test/README.md

   "vm_extensions": "<comma separated string of options, e.g. 50GB_ephemeral_disk>",
-  "network": "<network from bosh cloud config>", "skip_cleanup": "<skip cleanup - if this is false all unused stemcells are deleted>" "ssh_disabled_by_default": "check ssh daemon default startup type - if true then it checks that the startup type is DISABLED.
-If false or missing, checks startup type is AUTOMATIC", "security_compliance_applied": "check that Microsoft Baseline policies have been applied" }
+  "network": "<network from bosh cloud config>", "skip_cleanup": "<skip cleanup - if this is false all unused stemcells are deleted>" }
 ```